 THIS DATE IN HISTORY: Jan.
 7

-1980: The longest undefeated streak in North American team sports ends at 35 games (25 wins, 10 ties) when the Philadelphia Flyers lose 7-1 to the Minnesota North Stars at Met Center.
+1980: The Philadelphia Flyers' 35-game unbeaten streak, the longest in North American team sports history, ends when they lose 7-1 to the Minnesota North Stars at Met Center.

-Philadelphia takes a 1-0 lead on Bill Barber's goal 3:49 into the first period, but Minnesota scores the next seven goals, handing the Flyers their first loss since they were defeated 9-2 at the Atlanta Flames on Oct.
-13, their second game of the season.
+Philadelphia, 25-0-10 in its previous 35 games, takes a 1-0 lead on Bill Barber's goal at 3:49 of the first period.
+However, Minnesota scores the next seven goals, handing the Flyers their first defeat since a 9-2 loss to the Atlanta Flames in their second game of the season.

 Video: Flyers from the 1979-80 team discuss unbeaten streak

-1928: Howie Morenz of the Canadiens scores three goals for his third NHL hat trick during a 9-1 road victory against the Toronto Maple Leafs, giving him 100 goals in his NHL career.
+1928: Howie Morenz of the Canadiens scores three goals for his third NHL hat trick during a 9-1 road victory against the Toronto Maple Leafs.
+His first goal is his 100th in the NHL.
 The Canadiens become the first NHL team to allow two goals or fewer in 20 consecutive games.

-1968: Bobby Hull scores twice to become the first player in Chicago Blackhawks history, and the fourth in NHL history, to score 400 goals.
+1968: Bobby Hull scores twice to become the first Chicago Blackhawks player, and the fourth in the NHL, to score 400 goals.
 The milestone comes in a 4-2 win against the Boston Bruins at Chicago Stadium.

 1976: The New York Rangers fire coach Ron Stewart and general manager Emile Francis, giving both jobs to longtime Canadiens forward John Ferguson.
 He is the 15th coach in Rangers history and the first who has no previous connection with them.

-1981: Marcel Dionne of the Los Angeles Kings scores two goals to become the 14th player in NHL history to reach 1,000 points.
+1981: Marcel Dionne of the Los Angeles Kings scores two goals to become the 13th NHL player with 1,000 points.
 Dionne reaches the milestone in a 5-3 win at the Hartford Whalers, his 740th NHL game.
 At the time, he's the fastest to 1,000 points in NHL history.

-1999: Luc Robitaille of the Kings scores twice to become the 27th player in NHL history to reach 500 goals.
-He scores in the first and third periods against goaltender Dwayne Roloson during a 4-2 victory against the visiting Buffalo Sabres.
+1999: Luc Robitaille of the Kings scores twice to become the 27th NHL player to reach 500 goals.
+He scores in the first and third periods against goaltender Dwayne Roloson, helping the Kings defeat the visiting Buffalo Sabres 4-2.